NoelDeMartin/vue-modals/README.md

 - 🧙 Full TypeScript support.
 - 📦 Tiny library with zero dependencies.

+To learn more, read this blog post: [The Problems With Modals, and How to Solve Them](https://noeldemartin.com/blog/the-problems-with-modals-and-how-to-solve-them).

 ## Installation

 First, install it using your favorite package manager: